Joe Macer: Storylines

 On 25 January 2007, Joe unexpectedly returns to the Fowlers' house, much to the horror of Pauline's friend Dot Branning (June Brown), who is inside the house at the time.
 Joe reveals to Dot that he had gone back to the house on Christmas Day to try to patch things up with Pauline, but that she harshly told him that he [Joe] was leaving, not her, and continued to insult him and his ways.
 He told Pauline he felt like lashing out at times, and she dared him to "be a man" and hit her.
 Joe then describes how, in anger, he picked up a frying pan and hit Pauline hard on the head with it.
 He left the house after the incident, at which point Pauline was fine, and that was the last time he saw his wife, who later died due to a brain haemorrhage caused by the blow to the head Joe had given her.
-This causes Dot to realize that Joe is the one who killed Pauline, accident or no accident.
+This causes Dot to realise that Joe is the one who killed Pauline, accident or no accident.
 She then attempts to phone the police when Joe refuses to own up to Pauline's death, but he snatches the phone out of her hand and throws it away.
-Joe proceeds to try and stop Dot from leaving, which prompts her to tell him that he will "go to hell" and that she cannot forgive him for what he did - "only God can do that".
-Just then, Dot's husband Jim (John Bardon) arrives at the Fowlers' house to find Dot being prevented from leaving by Joe.
+Joe proceeds to try to stop Dot from leaving, which prompts her to tell him that he will "go to hell" and that she cannot forgive him for what he did, as "only God can do that".
+At that point, Dot's husband Jim (John Bardon) arrives at the Fowlers' house to find Dot being prevented from leaving by Joe.
 She quickly exposes Joe as Pauline's killer, just as Joe ends up taking Dot hostage, and Jim rushes over to save her.
-A struggle ensues and Jim manages to rescue Dot from Joe.
-In that moment, Joe falls back and ends up crashing out of a window - ultimately falling to his death when he fatally collapses onto Martin's market stall.
+A struggle ensues, and Jim manages to rescue Dot from Joe.
+In that moment, Joe falls back and ends up crashing out of a window, ultimately falling to his death when he fatally collapses onto Martin's market stall.
 Jim looks out of the window as Joe lies dead on the street.
-The following morning, Joe is exposed as Pauline's killer in public and his body is subsequently taken away.
+The following morning, Joe is exposed as Pauline's killer in public, and his body is subsequently taken away.